-I wanted to show you all of the options with Infusible Ink in one huge post which can get a bit overwhelming.
+I wanted to show you all the Infusible Ink options in one huge post, which can get a bit overwhelming.
 So, I made a YouTube video to go along with this.
 If you would rather watch me make some Infusible Ink mugs, just click play below.
-You will also see me make the designs in Design Space so you know just how to create your own fabulous creations.
+You will also see me make the designs in Design Space, so you know just how to create your own fabulous creations.

-Can’t watch the video or missed some of the information?
-You can also keep reading to see everything you need to know about making mugs with Cricut’s Infusible Ink.
+Can't watch the video or missed some of the information?
+Keep reading to see everything you need to know about making mugs with Cricut's Infusible Ink.

 - Cricut Mug Press